deneb-viz/deneb/src/api/ui/README.md

 Calculate the dimensions of the Vega/Vega-Lite visual viewport (height/width) based on the interface state and a number of other factors (including any config defaults).

+#### `getCommandBarEditCommands`()

+Gets the command bar items for the left side of the bar, which is concerned with persistence.

+#### `getCommandBarFarCommands`()

+Gets the command bar items for the far side of the bar, which is concerned with templating and support operations.

 #### `getResizablePaneDefaultWidth`(_viewport_, _position_)

 Calculate the default size of the resizable pane (in px) based on current viewport size and config defaults.